explosion/spaCy/website/docs/usage/training.md

 Training data for NLP projects comes in many different formats.
 For some common formats such as CoNLL, spaCy provides [converters](/api/cli#convert) you can use from the command line.
-In other cases you'll have to prepare training data yourself.
+In other cases you'll have to prepare the training data yourself.

 When converting training data for use in spaCy, the main thing is to create Doc